 In the next example, you can identify classes with the waitlist option by the category "WL Cap" in the middle of the "Look Up Classes" feature.
 The category "WL Act" lets you know how many people are already on the waitlist, and "WL Rem" tells you if any seats remain on the waitlist.
 If the number for "WL Cap" is set to zero, waitlist is not an option for that course.

-Selecting the waitlist option will be available until one day before the first "purge."
+Selecting the waitlist option will be available until one day before the first "purge" for fall and spring semesters.
 Anyone who has paid or confirmed will stay on waitlists to have first priority at seats that open during the class schedule purge.
 Those notified of open seats will have until the next morning to add their classes, at which point waitlists will no longer be available for the semester.
-Please note for the summer term waitlisting will remain available for the S2, S3, and S4 parts of term later after the first purge until just before those parts of term begin.
+Please note for the summer term waitlisting will remain available until the Thursday before each part of term begins, and waitlists for that part of term will be cleared on the Friday before each part of term begins.